Germany: Merger Control

 - another party concerned generated a turnover of more than €5 million in Germany.

-With regard to the geographic allocation of turnover, the FCO follows the approach set out in the European Commission’s Consolidated Jurisdictional Notice and focuses on the location where competition with alternative suppliers takes place.
-Thus, if customers purchase via a central purchasing department outside Germany, turnover with goods and services delivered to German production sites will usually be considered turnover generated in Germany.
+With regard to the geographical allocation of turnover, the FCO follows the approach set out in the European Commission’s Consolidated Jurisdictional Notice and focuses on the location where competition with alternative suppliers takes place.
+Thus, even if customers purchase via a central purchasing department outside Germany, turnover with goods and services delivered to German production sites will usually be considered turnover generated in Germany.

-New threshold based on transaction value
+Threshold based on transaction value

 - one undertaking concerned had a turnover of more than €25 million in Germany;